Ram Gopal Yadav

 Ram Gopal Yadav (born 29 June 1946) is an Indian politician from Uttar Pradesh.
-He is the Secretary-General of the Samajwadi Party and the Member of Parliament (MP) in Rajya Sabha, since 2008.
+He is the Secretary-General of the Samajwadi Party and a Member of Parliament (MP) in Rajya Sabha, since 2008.
 Yadav also served as Lok Sabha MP of Sambhal from 2004 to 2008.

 On 23 October 2016, he was expelled from the party by Shivpal Singh Yadav, the state president of Samajwadi Party.
 He was accepted later in the party.
-On 30 December 2016, Samajwadi Party leader Mulayam Singh Yadav, who was also his cousin, expelled him from the party again for six years, but on the following day the expulsion was revoked by the party on constitutional grounds.
+On 30 December 2016, Samajwadi Party leader Mulayam Singh Yadav, who was also Ram Gopal's cousin, expelled him from the party again for six years, but on the following day the expulsion was revoked by the party on constitutional grounds.

 Early life

 Ram Gopal Yadav was born on 29 June 1946 in Saifai village, Etawah district, Uttar Pradesh to Bachchi Lal Yadav and Phool Wati.
 He had a sister Geeta Devi, who died in August 2021.

 Family

 Ram Gopal Yadav is the cousin of Ratan Singh Yadav, Mulayam Singh Yadav, Abhay Ram Yadav, Rajpal Singh Yadav and Shivpal Singh Yadav.
 Kamla Devi Yadav is his cousin sister.

 Arvind Pratap who has served as MLC in Uttar Pradesh Legislative Council is the nephew of Ram Gopal Yadav (through his sister Geeta).